 This project arose as a direct request from teachers of M.I.D (mild intellectual disability) and Life Skills students and aligns with our goal of supporting community needs through the arts.

 As additional funding and donations are secured for our Youth Outreach programs, additional sessions will be added.
-In the meantime, we are grateful for the support of the Centre Wellington Community Foundation, The Good Foundation and The Harry Foster Foundation who have enabled this program to run for the Fall/Winter 2022!
+In the meantime, we are grateful for the support from The Harry Foster Foundation who have enabled this program to run for the Fall/Winter 2022!
 We couldn’t run this program without their support!